knovyshny/CgmUser/Readme.md

 it is necessary additionally to Http Status Code provide validation messages too ( except POST /users/authenticateUser ).
 Currently in the case of not valid Rest Call, you just get BAD_REQUEST ( HttpStatus 400 ) back.
-3) REST API should be additionally protected with Rate Limiting and for example Spring Actuator should be used for the monitoring
+3) REST API should be additionally protected with Rate Limiting
 4) In some case I used deprected Method of Spring
 5) Business logic should be extended to avoid saving of "duplicated" users with same login
 6) Better Swagger / Swagger UI support with proper default / example values